learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

 # Your code here
 ```

 Great!
 As you can see, the dataset _approximates_ a normal distribution.
-It isn't pretty, but it's generally normal enough that we can use it to answer statistical questions using z-scores and p-values.
+It isn't pretty, but it's generally normal enough that we can use it to answer statistical questions using $z$-scores and p-values.

 Another handy feature of the Central Limit Theorem is that the mean and standard deviation of the sample distribution should also approximate the population mean and standard deviation from the original non-normal dataset!
 Although it's outside the scope of this lab, we could also use the same sampling methods seen here to approximate other parameters from any non-normal distribution, such as the median or mode!